Fowey Lifeboat Station: Service awards

-The volunteer crews of the RNLI do not expect reward or recognition for their work, but the records include many rescues that have been recognised by letters, certificates and medals from the RNLI management.
-The following are just some of the most notable at Fowey.

 Two large sailing ships ran aground in a strong gale near Par harbour on 25 November 1865.
 The Catherine Rashleigh put to sea from Polkerris under the command of Joshua Heath, but lost four oars before she reached the ships.
-The crew of one then launched their own small boat, but this broke away with just one man and the ship's cat on board.
-The lifeboat managed to reach them and took them to Par where they took on some replacement oars and returned to the grounded ships.
-After landing 13 men from the larger vessel at Par, and taking on two fresh rowers, returned to rescue the remaining nine people.
-The whole rescue took five hours and resulted in Joshua Heath being awarded a silver medal by the RNLI.
+The crew of one vessel then launched their own small boat, but this broke away, with just one man and the ship's cat on board.
+The lifeboat managed to reach them and took them to Par, where they took on some replacement oars and returned to the grounded ships.
+After landing 13 men from the larger vessel at Par, and taking on two fresh rowers, the lifeboat returned to rescue the remaining nine people.
+The whole rescue took five hours, with Joshua Heath being awarded the RNLI Silver Medal.

-Before dawn on 23 March 1947 distress signals were reported near Par Sands.
-Relief Lifeboat The Brothers set out from Fowey at 04:40.
+Before dawn on 23 March 1947, distress signals were reported near Par Sands.
+Relief lifeboat The Brothers set out from Fowey at 04:40.
 After an hour's search through rain-swept heavy seas a sunken ship was found near Killyvarder Rock, with the crew gathered on a small part that was still out of the water.
 The tide was rising and so the lifeboat swiftly moved in but had to haul the men on a rope through the sea.
-Lifeboat Coxswain John Watters was awarded a bronze medal and the efforts of his crew were also recognised.
+Lifeboat Coxswain Joseph Watters was awarded the RNLI Bronze Medal and the efforts of his crew were also recognised.

-The following are all the awards that have been made at Polkerris and Fowey:
+The following awards have been made at Polkerris and Fowey: